L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: L4acados: Learning-based models for acados

 Utilizing the fact that each SQP iteration does not require access to the full dynamics and constraint sensitivities, but merely their evaluations \emph{at the current iterate}, the same SQP iterates can be obtained by reformulating the nonlinear program~\eqref{eq:OCP_nonlinear_model} based on the linearized dynamics~\eqref{eq:SQP_QP_dynamics}: Instead of the original OCP with nonlinear dynamics, consider the following OCP with affine dynamics, i.e.,

 where $\hat{A}_k, \hat{B}_k$ and $\hat{c}_k$ are treated as model parameters.
 Setting

 and $\hat{A}_k, \hat{B}_k$ at each SQP iteration according to~\eqref{eq:SQP_ABk} recovers the original dynamics linearization~\eqref{eq:SQP_QP_dynamics} exactly.
 Hence, solving~\eqref{eq:OCP_nonlinear_model} and~\eqref{eq:OCP_linear_model} using SQP under the same Hessian approximation in~\cref{eq:SQP_QP_cost} leads to the exact same iterates.
 This is the case for Hessian approximations that do not depend on second-order information of the dynamics, such as the generalized Gauss-Newton approximation.
-In a similar fashion, it is also possible to incorporate external sensitivity information into the cost and constraints of the OCP.
+While not implemented at the time of this writing, in a similar fashion, it is also possible to incorporate external sensitivity information into the cost and constraints of the OCP.

+Generally, the proposed method offers a simple-to-implement and effective tool to interface existing optimization software based on Newton-type iterations, such as SQP and interior-point methods, cf.~\cite{nocedal_numerical_2006}, with external sensitivities.
 Next, we provide an efficient implementation of external sensitivities for \texttt{acados}~\cite{verschueren_acadosmodular_2022}, a popular software package providing fast OCP solvers and numerical integrators for embedded optimization.